Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 comments: true
 categories:
 ---
-On [codereview.stackexchange.com](codereview.stackexchange.com) in the C++ tag it seems that a write of passage to implement your own version of a smart pointer.
+On [codereview.stackexchange.com](codereview.stackexchange.com) in the C++ tag it seems that it is a write of passage to implement your own version of a smart pointer.
 A quick search brings up the following:

 * 02/Sep/2011 - [shared_ptr implementation](http://codereview.stackexchange.com/q/4550/507)
 * 26/Nov/2011 - [Shared Pointer implementation](http://codereview.stackexchange.com/q/6320/507)